What are the LASIK advantages and disadvantages?

 HI I’M DR. MATTHEW RUSSELL A LASER EYE AND CATARACT SURGEON

-With over 15 years of experience, I enjoy the privilege of helping patients of all ages reclaim clear vision or preserve it for as long as possible.
+With over 15 years of experience and over 20,000 procedures performed, I enjoy the privilege of helping patients of all ages reclaim clear vision or preserve it for as long as possible.

 Vision correction and high-precision cataract surgery hinge on the expertise and skill set of the provider who also has access to the most precise tools for the job.
 Ophthalmic surgeons like me know how to make treatment safe, comfortable and positive for the patient.
 They know how to minimise the risk of complications and maximise successful outcomes.